bradyvercher/wp-quick-plugin-installer/README.md

 A WordPress plugin to quickly install and activate plugins without doing a page refresh after each step.

-Note that this is mostly a concept at this point and could use some improvements.
+This is mostly a concept at this point and could use some improvements.
 It may not work with plugins that have custom activation routines.

 Pull requests are welcome.